 Prince Michael "Blanket" Jackson II

-Prince Michael "Blanket" Jackson II was born on February 21, 2002, in La Mesa, California.
-Blanket is the third child of the late Michael Jackson.
+Prince Michael "Blanket" Jackson (born February 21, 2002) is the third child of the late Michael Jackson.
+In 2015, he changed his name to Bigi Jackson.
 The identity of Prince's biological mother—a surrogate—is unknown.
-Blanket was 7 years old when his father, Michael Jackson, died on June 25, 2009.
-His grandmother, Katherine Jackson, became his legal guardian, as well as the guardian of his siblings, Michael Joseph and Paris Michael Katherine Jackson.
+Blanket was seven years old when his father, Michael Jackson, died on June 25, 2009.
+His grandmother, Katherine Jackson, became his legal guardian, as well as the guardian of his siblings, Michael Joseph and Paris Jackson.
 Blanket attends private school in California.

 On June 25, 2009, Blanket's father, Michael Jackson, suffered cardiac arrest at his home in Los Angeles, and died shortly thereafter.
-The pop star was 50 years old at the time of his death; Blanket was 7.
-As dictated by Michael Jackson's will, Katherine Jackson became the legal guardian of her grandchildren, Blanket, Michael Jr. and Paris.
+The pop star was 50 years old at the time of his death; Blanket was seven.

 In February 2010, an official coroner's report on Michael Jackson's death was released, revealing that the singer had died from acute propofol intoxication.
 Aided by his personal physician, Dr. Conrad Murray, Michael had used the drug, among others, to help him sleep.
 A police investigation revealed later that Murray hadn't been licensed to prescribe most controlled medications in California, and the doctor's actions as Michael's caretaker were subsequently further scrutinized.
 Murray was found guilty of homicide on November 7, 2011, receiving a four-year prison sentence.

-Michael Jackson's children have largely stayed out of the limelight, appearing publicly few times since their father's death.
-However, Blanket—along with Michael Jr. and Paris—spoke to his father's fans during his funeral in 2009, and again in January 2010, accepting a posthumous Lifetime Achievement Award for Michael Jackson at the Grammy Awards.
+Among the Jackson's kids, Blanket has generally stayed out of the spotlight.
+However, he, along with Michael Jr. and Paris, spoke to their father's fans during his funeral in 2009, and again in January 2010, accepting a posthumous Lifetime Achievement Award for Michael Jackson at the Grammy Awards.